opengeospatial/ogcapi-records/README.md

 It is anticipated that the schema of a record will be extended to describe specific resource types (e.g. data sets, earth observation products, services, machine models, etc.) and also extended by information communities wishing to enrich the information content of the record to suit their needs.
 The specification does not mandate a specific encoding for a record but conformance classes are defined for encoding records as GeoJSON feature and HTML.

-The following is an example of a catalogue record encoded as GeoJSON:
+The following is an example of a record encoded as GeoJSON:

 ```
     {